anodejs/anodejs/docs/SIMPLE_SETUP.md

 ## Configure deployment notifications

-Changes in repositories (system, cluster and application repositories) should trigger deployment to the farm.
-For each relevant repository configure notifications.
+Changes in repositories (system, cluster and repositories where you will host ANODE applications) should trigger deployment to the farm.
+For each relevant repository (at this stage those are system and cluster) configure notifications.

 ### Notifications from github